Enabling Real-Time Colonoscopic Polyp Segmentation on Commodity CPUs via Ultra-Lightweight Architecture: Discussion

 Compared with existing lightweight models whose parameters commonly exceed 1M, this study breaks new ground by pushing model complexity down an entire order of magnitude.
-Under fair and strictly enforced dataset splits, and constrained to real-time inference of >30 FPS on a single CPU core, our model delivers the best performance reported to date, even though its absolute accuracy still trails large-scale counterparts.
+Under fair and strictly enforced dataset splits, and constrained to real-time inference of >30 FPS on a single CPU core, our model delivers the best performance reported to date, even though its absolute accuracy still trails large-scale models.
 This usability leap carries greater practical weight for rolling out AI colonoscopy screening in primary-level or resource-limited settings than the few extra percentage points gained on GPU servers.
 The work demonstrates that, through judicious cross-domain architecture transfer and task-specific refinements, an extremely compressed model can remain clinically viable.
 We firmly believe that, for AI medical tools intended for wide deployment, breakthroughs in feasibility are as critical as pushing accuracy to its limits.

+A striking finding is that UltraSeg's efficiency advantages extend far beyond the extreme-compression regime.
+While designed for <0.3M deployment, the same architectural principles enable 4.38M-parameter models to outperform 31M-parameter U-Net, suggesting that our design provides intrinsic representational efficiency regardless of capacity.
+This challenges the prevailing assumption that lightweight designs necessarily sacrifice representational power; instead, UltraSeg demonstrates that careful architectural engineering can dominate brute-force scaling across the entire parameter spectrum (0.1M–5M).

 Despite the encouraging results achieved by the UltraSeg family, we are acutely aware that a performance gap remains compared with large-parameter models.
-We recognize that the order-of-magnitude difference in model capacity constitutes a natural and formidable upper bound—an inherent constraint that any "extreme compression" paradigm must accept.
+We recognize that the order-of-magnitude difference in model capacity constitutes a natural and formidable upper bound, an inherent constraint that any "extreme compression" paradigm must accept.
+Looking ahead, we believe that performance gains in extremely lightweight models can still be pursued along complementary avenues:

-The UltraSeg family demonstrates that high-quality segmentation is feasible under extreme compression.
-However, the pursuit of such efficiency inevitably encounters fundamental trade-offs.
-Firstly, the constrained capacity poses challenges in modeling highly heterogeneous data distributions, such as those arising from multi-center or multi-modal imaging protocols.
-This is reflected in the performance gap of different models between the CVC dataset and the PolypGen dataset.
-Secondly, maintaining long-range spatial coherence for extensive lesions remains challenging within a sub-0.15M parameter budget, occasionally leading to fragmented predictions in large polyp cores.
-Thirdly, the same budget limits the fidelity of boundary cues, so edges are noisier and more ragged than those delivered by larger models.